What is lumbar radiculopathy?

-Lumbar radiculopathy originates in the lower back.
-“Lumbar” refers to the five large, relatively flexible vertebrae toward the bottom of the spine that bear much of the body’s weight.
-“Radiculopathy” refers to pain, tingling, numbness and/or weakness associated with an impinged or irritated nerve root.
-By definition, radicular pain “travels” along the nerve fiber to wherever that nerve travels in the body.
+Lumbar radiculopathy consists of painful traveling symptoms originating in the lower back.
+The lumbar, or lower, spine refers to the five large, relatively flexible vertebrae that bear much of the body’s weight.
+Radiculopathy means pain, tingling, numbness and/or weakness that travels, or radiates, along a compressed spinal cord or nerve root.

-The term lumbar radiculopathy sometimes is used interchangeably with the more familiar term sciatica.
-This refers to the symptoms felt when there is impingement or irritation of the sciatic nerve, a large nerve fiber that begins within the L1-5 vertebrae, runs through the pelvic region, into each leg, and to the feet.
-The most common symptom associated with sciatica is severe radiculopathy (or traveling pain) felt through the buttocks, leg, and soles of the feet, usually only on one side of the body.
+Lumbar radiculopathy includes sciatica, which is the term for radiating symptoms occurring from compression of the sciatic nerve in the lower back.
+The sciatic nerve is a large nerve fiber that begins within the L1 to 5 vertebrae, runs through the pelvic region into each leg and to the feet.
+The most common symptom associated with sciatica is severe radiculopathy (or traveling pain) felt through the buttocks, leg and soles of the feet, usually only on one side of the body.

 Spinal conditions that could produce lumbar radiculopathy include: